imperialbin/imperial-vsc/README.md

 ### Extension

-- `Imperial.uploadCode`: Uploads the code to ImperialBin and responds with a URL of your paste.
+- `Imperial.uploadDocument`: Uploads the selected text to Imperial and responds with a URL of your document.

 ## Requirements